Kitware/trame/docs/content/docs/tutorial-application.md

 ##### Representation GUI

-First, we created a constant class `Representation` to enumerate the different representations.
+First, we create a constant class `Representation` to enumerate the different representations.

 ```python
 class Representation: